RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 We'll have to wait and see how that all turns out.

-### Summary
+## Summary
 It's really cool to finally see some real noise around Web Assembly that aims at breaking the JavaScript mono-culture in the Browser.
 Blazor certainly feels very comfortable to .NET developers and it gets a lot of things related to HTML frameworks right.
 In a lot of ways Blazor feel more natural than any of the other big frameworks.
 Part of this is the very code centric approach, the ability to use .NET classes **and** also pull in a lot of .NET Standard compliant code on the client side.

 On the flip side, this technology is not anywhere near ready.
 There are big missing features in Web Assembly, which are going to take a while to get addressed and then take more time to actually make it into browsers.
 The good news is that most browser vendors are eager to make Web Assembly work, so once the specs are worked out and in recommendation stage, browsers are likely to be close behind with implementations.

 Blazor too is still discovering what works and what doesn't and frankly Microsoft doesn't have a great track record with client side frameworks.
 The good news here is that Blazor is different in that it is not based around JavaScript and Microsoft can leverage their skill in building .NET based frameworks and awesome tooling with Blazor.Given the short time since it was initially announced and put out I'd say Blazor has come a long way and it's actually mostly functional.
 But it's definitely not ready to be used in production any time soon due to performance, missing features and a number of bugs in the runtime.
 It's just a matter of time before these issues are resolved, but it's a waiting game.

-So as exciting as all of this new tech is, don't get too excited because I think it'll be quite a while before there's a stable and fully functional version of Blazor that we can use in production.
+So as exciting as all of this new tech is, don't get too excited because I think it'll be quite a while before there's a stable and fully functional version of Blazor and Web Assembly that we can use in production.

 It's not quite time to throw out the JavaScript baby with the bathwater yet.
 But in the meantime we can think about the possibilities that Web Assembly and Blazor can deliver.
 Get involved, play with the technology, report bugs and help out with discussions about features that you think you need.